Skip to content

 Family Eligibility

 The person meeting the eligibility requirements for a family apartment must be either a spouse/domestic partner or single parent of another occupant.
-Only one family may occupy a housing unit in family housing units and must comply with the Maximum Occupants per Apartment policyFor purposes of University Student Apartments eligibility the following definitions shall apply:
+Only one family may occupy a housing unit in family housing units and must comply with the Maximum Occupants per Apartment policyFor purposes of Sunnyside Apartments eligibility the following definitions shall apply:

 Family is defined as a married couple, single parent, domestic partner, grandparent, parent, sibling, child, grandchild and next of kin.
 In-laws, foster or step relatives in the relationships listed, including relatives of a resident's spouse or domestic partner, are also included.